Hermann Glauert: Death

-Glauert died aged 41 in an accident in a small park in Fleet common in Farnborough.
+Glauert died in 1934, aged 41, in an accident in a small park in Fleet Common in Farnborough.

 His school said of him "The tragic and incalculable accident which resulted in the death of Hermann Glauert concerned us also, though less intimately.
 H. Glauert was a distinguished Edwardian of the early days, leaving the School with a mathematical scholarship to Trinity, Cambridge, in 1910.
 He became a Fellow of the Royal Society, principal scientific officer at the Royal Aircraft Establishment, Farnborough, and no less than an international authority on aeronautical science (cf Prandtl-Glauert singularity).
 He was killed by a chance fragment of a tree that was being blown up on Aldershot Common."

 Personal life

 Glauert married fellow RAE Farnborough aerodynamicist Muriel Barker (1892–1949).
 They had three children: a son, Michael (1924–2004), and twins Audrey (1925-2014) and Richard (1925-2016).

 Glauert is buried in the Ship Lane Cemetery, Farnborough.
-After Muriel Glauert's death in 1949, she was buried alongside her husband.
+Muriel Glauert died in 1949, and was buried alongside her husband.